knaw-huc/tt-architecture/README.md

 ### 2.3.
 Conversion with STAM

 This pipeline with [STAM](https://annotation.github.io/stam) is currently used in the [Brieven van Hooft project](https://github.com/knaw-huc/brieven-van-hooft-pipeline) (with FoLiA source) and also tested for Van Gogh.
+This pipeline does not have scans.

 ```mermaid
 %%{init: {"flowchart": {"htmlLabels": true}} }%%